Data protection policy at Örebro University

 Information for participants in conferences and other events

-Personal data (name, personal identity number, address, telephone number and email address) and other data provided when you sign up for an event is only stored for as long as it is necessary for the administration of the conference or event, i.e. for mailing of information and material as well as evaluation surveys.
-Since there is a fee for conferences and other events, invoicing data is stored in accordance with current bookkeeping regulations.
+Personal data (name, personal identity number, address, phone number and email address) and other data provided when you sign up for an event is only stored for as long as it is necessary for the administration of the conference or event, i.e. for mailing of information and material as well as evaluation surveys.
+If ORU charges a fee for conferences and other events, invoicing data is stored in accordance with current accounting regulations.
 If you have given your consent to receiving further offers, your data will be stored in accordance with the information supplied at the time of consent.
 You can withdraw your consent at any time.
 A withdrawal of consent will however not affect any processing prior to the withdrawal.
 For events that require registration or that are open to the public, such as fairs, conferences and open lectures etc, the university may also publish pictures on its website or other information material.

 Information for borrowers at the University Library

-Personal data (name, personal identity number, address, telephone number and email address) is registered in the Library borrower’s register.
+Personal data (name, personal identity number, address, phone number and email address) is registered in the library borrower’s register.
 In the borrower’s register, books on loan and returned books are registered.
 The use of the library’s digital environments is logged.
-If the borrower does not return the books after the return date, overdue fines may be issued and personal data may be transferred to debt collection agencies and the Swedish Enforcement Authority.
+If the borrower does not return the books after the return date, overdue fines may be issued, and personal data may be transferred to debt collection agencies and the Swedish Enforcement Authority.

 More information (offered in both Swedish and English) on GDPR and information sessions can be found on Inforum / Stöd och service / Informationssäkerhet, and on the Swedish Data Protection Authority's website.